 Ragan and Brad Cain’s renovated and decorated house in Birmingham, Alabama, was about to make its debut on the fall season party circuit.
 The Cains would be welcoming not just close friends but also interior designers and other tastemakers who were in town for the Birmingham Botanical Gardens’ annual Antiques at the Gardens event.

 The ever-stylish Ragan thought she just might need a little extra assistance in pulling it all together.
 “This was the first big party we hosted at Breeze Hill Farm since we purchased the property,” she says.
 “I knew I needed help with the planning to be able to pull off a fabulous party.”
 Enter interior designer Caroline Gidiere of Caroline Gidiere Design and floral designer Mary Cox Brown of Marigold Designs.

-“The wicker and raffia we used was a natural extension of the palette,” says Gidiere.
-She chose raffia-wrapped glasses for the cocktails and large Amanda Lindroth rattan lanterns.
+“The wicker and raffia we used was a natural extension of the palette,” says Caroline.
+She chose raffia-wrapped glasses for the cocktails and large rattan lanterns from Amanda Lindroth.
 “Since the party was in the evening, I thought the lanterns would kick it up a notch and, in turn, be the stylish starting point for any outdoor parties the Cains had going forward.”

 How to present the drinks was next on the agenda.
 In a brainstorming session, the team decided that silver punch bowls would feel too formal, but they needed something chic for the ice.
-Brown saved the day with the introduction of copper bowls that she had in her inventory.
+Mary Cox saved the day with the introduction of copper bowls that she had in her inventory.

-“They were the perfect add,” says Gidiere.
+“They were the perfect add,” says Caroline.
 “Mary Cox and Ragan both have an educated and amazing eye for color, pattern, and design.
 They were a dream to work with!
 You couldn’t script a better combo if you were given an option.”
-Guests enjoying live music, tasty fare, and the surprise of flower bouquets to take home would certainly agree.
+Guests who enjoyed live music, tasty fare, and the surprise of flower bouquets to take home would certainly agree.